Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 searches, then all channels will be evaluated rather than the nearest.
 I’m not 100% confident this is the best model, and would appreciate feedback.*

+Direct filter channels are specific channels that hear non-spatialized audio sources.
+All direct channels in a profile receive any given non-spatialized audio source within the entire ECS context.

 ### Adding a Channel

-To create a channel, call `AddChannel()`.
-This returns a `ChannelHandle` which can be used for adding filters to the channel.
+To create a channel, call `AddSpatialChannel()` or `AddDirectChannel()`.
+These return a `ChannelHandle` which can be used for adding filters to the channel.

-The first argument `minMaxHorizontalAngleInRadiansCounterClockwiseFromRight` specifies the range of the channel horizontally in radians, measured from the right ear counter-clockwise looking from above.
+The first argument in `AddSpatialChannel()`, `minMaxHorizontalAngleInRadiansCounterClockwiseFromRight`, specifies the range of the channel horizontally in radians, measured from the right ear counter-clockwise looking from above.
 Values from -2π to 2π are accepted, but the max value should always be greater than the min.
 The second argument `minMaxVerticalAngleInRadians` specifies the range of the channel vertically in radians, measured from the nose counter-clockwise looking from the right ear.
 Much like the horizontal arguments, values from -2π to 2π are accepted, but the max value should always be greater than the min.

-The third argument `passthroughFraction` dictates the amount of the signal that should bypass filters.
-Each channel has a filter route and a bypass route which get mixed together in the final output.
-Each of these routes can have a custom volume factor applied using `filterVolume` and `passthroughVolume` arguments respectively.
+The `volume` parameter applies a scalar volume control value relative to the other channels.
+This is a raw scale factor without any limiting.

 The last argument specifies which ear the channel should be associated with.
 Use `true` for the right ear, and `false` for the left ear.